Upper-class Residence Halls

 815 College Street

 815 is located on College Street and houses about 50 coed students in singles and doubles.
 The double rooms are two-room suites that share a small bath.
 The hall has a large common lounge, a kitchen area and a study lounge on the lower level.
-A gender neutral pilot program has been implemented in this building.
 Sophomores and Juniors usually occupy this building.
 Suites in 815 may be designated gender neutral.

 Clary Street Apartments